MoigeMatino/data-structures-algorithms-python/README.md

 # Data Structures and Algorithms - structy.net

 The programming problems on  [structy.net](https://structy.net/) for data structures and algorithms in Python are meant to be tackled sequentially, with tasks below arranged in chronological order.
-Moreover, comprehensive test coverage has been included as an additional component.
+As part of our commitment to your success, we're currently in the process of enhancing the repository by adding comprehensive test coverage for all problems and incorporating detailed comments to aid comprehension.
+Stay tuned for these exciting updates and happy coding 🚀🚀

 ## 0. Introduction